 In particular, close collaborations between the University and the Institutes of FORTH create access to excellent complementary facilities for research and research training in highly competitive fields such as molecular biology, the neurosciences, photonics, informatics, and environmental chemistry, as well as in the Humanities.
 These Research Institutes not only complement the educational mission of the University, but have also promoted strong regional, national and international collaborations in research activity.

-Benchmarking with other HEIs indicates that research output is of a high standard.
+Benchmarking with other HEIs indicates that research and research training is of a high standard.